Jamila Lunkuse

 Jamila Lunkuse (born 1 January 1997) is a Ugandan swimmer.
 She competed in the women's 50m freestyle at the 2012 Summer Olympics in London, finishing with a time of 28.44 seconds in 52nd place in the heats.
 She also represented Uganda at the Rio 2016 Olympics.

-Education and Background
+Education and background

-Jamila Lunkuse is one of 4 children born to Yusuf and Janat Nansubuga Nsibambi.
-She joined Plymouth College in 2013 on a sports scholarship before attending the University of Brighton to study Business and Marketing.
+Jamila Lunkuse is one of four children born to Yusuf and Janat Nansubuga Nsibambi.
+She joined Plymouth College in 2013 on a sports scholarship before attending the University of Brighton to study business and marketing.

-Notable Achievements
+Notable achievements

-In 2013, Jamila Lunkuse won eight medals at the CANA Zone 3 and 4 Swimming Championships that were held in Lusaka, Zambia.
-Jamila won 7 golds in the 50m breaststroke (competition record), 100m breaststroke, 200m breaststroke, 100m freestyle, 200m freestyle, 50m butterfly and 200m.
+In 2013, Lunkuse won eight medals at the CANA Zone 3 and 4 Swimming Championships held in Lusaka, Zambia.
+She won seven golds in the 50m breaststroke (competition record), 100m breaststroke, 200m breaststroke, 100m freestyle, 200m freestyle, 50m butterfly and 200m.
 Her silver medal was in the 50m freestyle.